pboivin/filament-peek/docs/page-previews.md

 ## Using a Preview URL

-Instead of rendering a view, you may implement page previews using a custom URL and a storage driver such as Laravel's Cache or the PHP session.
+Instead of rendering a view, you may implement page previews using a custom URL and a storage driver such as the Laravel Cache or the PHP session.
 Instead of `getPreviewModalView()`, use the `getPreviewModalUrl()` method to define the preview URL:

 ```php
 protected function getPreviewModalUrl(): ?string